Pixel Art Tips

 This page has some tips for the Pixel Art assignment:

-3. One way to get closer to a base case is to if the argument is a number that counts down (is lower each time the function calls itself), like (good) factorial or fib from Sunday.
+factorialorfibfrom Sunday.
 Another is to use an argument that counts up to some limit, that the base case tests for.
 A third is to if the function breaks its argument into smaller pieces, that the function applies itself recursively to.
-This is common when the argument is an array of arrays, or an object whose properties are objects, etc.
+This is common when the argument is an array of arrays, or an object whose properties are objects, etc. - How does

-5. Don’t try to develop buildRandomFunction and evaluateRandomFunction at the same time.
+buildRandomFunctionandevaluateRandomFunctionat the same time.
 (Don’t use whether the entire program works as a way to tell whether both of these functions work, before you have verfied that either of them works.)
-Instead, do this:
+Instead, do this:- Call

 Here is an illustration of the kind of data that buildRandomFunction creates (returns), and that evaluateRandomFunction accepts (as its first argument).